Zorba the Greek - from real life to the big screens

 Zorba's dance, from the cinema screens to a national symbol of Greeks

-Hired to accompany him and help him interact with the locals to implement his business plan, Zorba becomes the central character of the novel.
+Hired to accompany him and help him interact with the locals to implement his business plan, Zorba becomes the novel main character.
 Although apparently a “flat” individual from the lower social strata, an illiterate peasant, inseparable from his “santuri” (a small musical instrument like a cimbalom), Zorba manages to ” warm up” everything he touches, and its effect on Basil, the tight educated young man is colossal.
 Zorba teaches him to free himself from the trap of his own mind: “I listen to you talk and I see that your legs and arms aren't connected to your head.
 You're like a puppet.”
 But above all, he helps him to explore the world, uninhibited and out of routine: “Boss, you have everything but one thing: madness!
 A man needs a little madness, otherwise ... he never dares to cut the rope and be free!”

 The emotional core of the film is the relationship between Basil and Zorba.
-The spontaneous and invaluable lessons that the young man receives from the illiterate but wise and witty peasant, supported by interesting stories from his own life experience, give him colorful perspectives on ideologies, religion and philosophy, women, and a new understanding of people and existence in general.
+The spontaneous and invaluable lessons that the young man receives from the illiterate but wise and witty peasant, supported by interesting stories from his own experience, give him colorful perspectives on ideologies, religion and philosophy, women, and a new understanding of people and existence in general.

 The screenplay, with great effect on the public, managed to highlight Kazantzakis' novel so well that he was nominated seven times for the 1965 American Film Academy Awards and received three Oscars: "Best Supporting Actress” for Lila Kedrova (Madame Hortense), “Best Art Direction” for Vassilis Photopoulos, and “Best Cinematography” (black and white) for Walter Lassally.
 Nominated for the role of the character Alexis Zorba, played masterfully, although he did not gain recognition in the supreme competition of American cinema, the brilliant Antony Quinn yet contributed to the popularization of the story that inspired the movie Zorba the Greek and the transformation of Greek writer Nikos Kazantzakis into a titan of universal literature.

 Reflecting Kazantzakis' existentialist vision, the novel and film Zorba the Greek presents life as a spiritual and psychological adventure.
-The magic of the moment, passionate love or simple earthly pleasure make human life worth living, and the inevitability of death, is gladly accepted, as a reality of the human condition.
+The magic of the moment, passionate love, or simple earthly pleasure make human life worth living, and the inevitability of death is gladly accepted, as a reality of the human condition.

 1 comment